 Students are expected to be familiar with all rules of behavior in the Code of Student Conduct.
-Students are to assist in promoting a safe and orderly school environment.
-Students are encourage to report to school authorities any serious violation of the Code of Student Conduct.
+Students are to help promote a safe and orderly school environment.
+Students are encouraged to report to school authorities any serious violation of the Code of Student Conduct.

 Violations of Board policies, the code of Student conduct, regulations issued by individual schools or North Carolina General Statutes may result in some level of disciplinary action.
-Teachers and principals are encouraged to utilize a variety of disciplinary consequences to accomplish a positive change in student behavior.
+Teachers and principals are encouraged to use various disciplinary consequences to achieve a positive change in student behavior.